DreamPurchaseZnz/English_learning/Need Memorize Several Time.md

-pepper                     ---> a powder used to give a hot flavour to food pledge                     ---> a serious promise odour                      ---> a smell, especially one that is unpleasant
+pepper                     ---> a powder used to give a hot flavour to food pledge                     ---> a serious promise odour                      ---> a smell, especially one that is unpleasant niggle                     ---> a slight of feeling as worry, doubt that does not go away

 ```